 23) Switch light bulbs.
 As your lightbulbs burn out, replace them with LED bulbs.
-They will last longer and ave you so much over their lifetime.
+They will last longer and have you so much over their lifetime.

 24) Invest in perennials.
 Instead of spending hundreds of dollars every year on annuals, invest in flowers that will bloom every summer.

 25) Adjust thermostat.
 Raise it a few degrees in the Summer and lower a few degrees in the Winter.
 You can always put on a sweater or wear a sundress to regulate body temperature.
-This is one of those money saving hacks couple argue about all the time.
+This is one of those money-saving hacks couples argue about all the time.
 One’s hot, one’s cold.